Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 ## Seeking Refuge, sorta like Vices

-If your character takes a couple days off without working a case, you automatically refresh 1 stress for free.
+If your character takes a **2-3 days off** to relax without working a case, you automatically refresh 1 stress for free.
+After that, there is no other mechanical benefit for taking a vacation. :-)

 If you choose to Seek Refuge in a more active way, you always roll **2d6**.
 For simplicity, this roll does not involve any Attributes or skills.